 Our elf’s name is Holly.
 That’s her hiding in the plant above.
 Every year, I have a conversation with Holly.

-First I tell her how glad we are to see her and that I hope she’s had a nice spring and summer chilling in the North Pole with Santa.
+First, I tell her how glad we are to see her and that I hope she’s had a lovely spring and summer chilling in the North Pole with Santa.
 Then I tell her…

 “Holly, we’re just glad you’re here.
-No matter what you do or where they find you, the kids are just glad you’re here.
-Don’t stress about this.
-Don’t overthink it.
+No matter what you do or where they find you, the kids are just happy that you’re here.
+Don’t stress about this or overthink it.
 Just have fun.
 You can play in any room in the house.
 You can even feel free to hide.
 The kids will have fun looking for you.

-Help yourself to any of our toys, books, appliances or utensils.
+Help yourself to any of our toys, books, appliances, or utensils.
 There are lots of toys here for you to interact with.
-Have parties, concerts or fights.
-Climb shelves, swing from lights, write the kids messages in spilled flour.
+Have parties, concerts, or fights.
+Climb shelves, swing from lights, write messages in spilled flour to the kids.